TD First Class Visa Signature® Credit Card

 - Purchase protection for registered items that are lost or damaged within a few months of purchase

 - Great Earning Rate on Travel and Dining Purchases.
 TD First Class Visa Signature’s biggest selling point is probably its 3x earning rate on travel and dining purchases.
-That’s 33% better than competing cards such as the Chase Sapphire Preferred Card, which earns just 2 points per $1 spent on travel and dining.
+That’s better than many of the best travel rewards and dining out credit cards on the market.

 - Solid, Relatively Attainable Sign-up Bonus.
 This card’s 2-part sign-up bonus is both generous and relatively attainable.
 When fully utilized, it’s worth $250 when redeemed for statement credits, and it requires just $3,000 in spending over the first 6 months your account is open.
 If you can’t swing $3,000 in spending in 6 months, you can still earn 15,000 miles (worth up to $150) simply for making a single purchase within that time-frame.